 40 CFR Part 60, Subpart JJJJ - Standards of Performance for Stationary Spark Ignition Internal Combustion Engines.
 Applies to new spark ignition engines installed after June 12, 2006.
-Engines greater than 100 bhp firing landfill or digester gas must meet emission limits for NOx, CO and VOC and, for units 500 bhp and less, shall have a on time compliance test and, for units greater than 500 bhp, shall have a compliance test at least once every 8.760 hours of operation or every 3 years, whichever occurs first.
+Engines greater than 100 bhp firing landfill or digester gas must meet emission limits for NOx, CO and VOC and, for units 500 bhp and less, shall have a on-time compliance test and, for units greater than 500 bhp, shall have a compliance test at least once every 8.760 hours of operation or every 3 years, whichever occurs first.

 Since Vermont has not taken delegation of this federal regulation, the U.S. EPA is the implementing authority and is responsible for determining applicability of this regulation.
 Subpart JJJJ is not anticipated to apply to the Facility as they do not own or operate any gas fired engines.
-The gas fired engines are owned and operated by others such as condo association and are not part of the Facility stationary source.

-40 CFR Part 63.
-Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines.
+40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines.
 Applies to new engines that commenced construction (installed) on or after June 12, 2006 at area sources of HAPs.
 Requires such engines to comply with NSPS Subpart IIII or JJJJ, as applicable.
 Also applies to existing engines that commenced construction (installed) prior to June 12, 2006 at area sources of HAPs.
 By May 3, 2013 requires engines equal and greater than 300 bhp to meet CO emission standards which may necessitate catalytic controls, must install crankcase ventilation system, and requires ULSD fuel.
 Engines <300 bhp need only meet maintenance requirements including changing oil & filter and, inspecting and replacing if necessary, air filter, hoses and belts.
 Does not apply to existing emergency units at an area source residential/commercial/institutional facility unless they are enrolled in demand response programs.
 Subject emergency units are subject to maintenance requirements, must install an elapsed hour meter and must use ULSD commencing January 1, 2015 if used for DR. For engines firing landfill or digester gas comprising 10% or more of the heat input, the engines are subject to management practices only (change oil & filter, inspect plugs, and inspect hoses and belts every 1440 hours or annually, whichever occurs first) as well as operating in accordance with manufacturer's recommendations and minimizing time at idle.